pytroll/pytroll/web/source/quickstart_earsnwc.rst

                                  mode = "P",
                                  palette = palette)

-And then add some coast lines and political borders using pycoast_:
+And then add coast lines and political borders using pycoast_:

     >>> from pycoast import ContourWriter
     >>> cw_ = ContourWriter('/local_disk/data/shapes')